investorschool/misc-documents/ycw19.md

 Unofficial list of YC W19 batch startups (updated as they make themselves publicly known).
+If you do a pull request, please put a link in the commit note that shows the startup/YC W19 connection.

 • **Allo** -- Community app to facilitate errands and favors. https://www.allocommunity.com/ <p />
 • **Allpro Technologies** -- Financing platform for education in Africa. https://allprotech.co/  <p />